You Are Here:

 • Will the project increase the quality or yield of your product?

-• Will the project increase local consumption, or have other flow on benefits?
+• Will the project increase local consumption, or have other flow on benefits

 South West Regional Priorities

-• Aboriginal Small Business Development
+• Aboriginal Small Businesses

-• Manufacturing/Advanced Manufacturing
+• Advanced Manufacturing

 More information on SWDC’s regional priority areas can be found here.